New Findings: Air-to-Water Heat Pumps offer meaningful savings in home heating and cooling

 ABOUT CEE

 CEE seeks a healthy, carbon-neutral economy that works for all people.
-A 501(c)(3) clean energy nonprofit with over 30 years' experience in energy efficiency, we align our strategies behind technical research, program development and implementation, community engagement, policy advocacy, and project financing.
+A 501(c)(3) clean energy nonprofit with nearly 40 years' experience in energy efficiency, we align our strategies behind technical research, program development and implementation, community engagement, policy advocacy, and project financing.
 Working across homes, businesses, and communities, CEE discovers and deploys the most effective energy solutions to improve the environment and strengthen the economy for everyone.

 Media contact: Tim Hanrahan, thanrahan@mncee.org